Interview-Mate/Prep-d/README.md

 let isDebugMode = false;

-Once this is done, run `npm start` to initiate the server on port 4000.
+Once this is done, run `npm run server` to initiate the server on port 4000.

 ### Front End